MarkAdell/my_articles/README.md

 console.log(numbers) // [2, 4, 6, 8, 10]
 ```

-The previous function is not pure because it causes side effects by modifying its input parameter.
+The previous function is not pure because it causes side effects by modifying its input.

 Refactored into a pure function: